 If your organisation is investing in serious digital transformation through cloud-first strategies – and according to TechTarget’s 2022 report of Europe’s IT priorities, 39% of organisations are prioritising cloud-first strategies – then simply relying on your first line of defence security is no longer enough.

 Organisational risks of an evolving threat landscape

 So why is this approach to cybersecurity no longer sufficient?
-Cyber attacks are not only increasing in volume, but becoming much more sophisticated with targeted attacks that can be orchestrated and tailored to your organisation’s systems, processes and personnel.
-This is in addition to common attacks that target as many devices and services as possible, like phishing and water holing.
+Cyber attacks are increasing in volume and becoming much more sophisticated, with targeted attacks that can be orchestrated and tailored to your organisation’s systems, processes and personnel.
+This is in addition to common attacks that target as many devices and services as possible, like phishing and waterholing.
 Without a mature cybersecurity infrastructure, your organisation can be vulnerable to threat techniques that include:

-- Spear-phishing: an attack that sends emails to targeted individuals, often containing attachments or links that downloads malicious software.
+- Spear-phishing: an attack that sends emails to targeted individuals, often containing attachments or links that download malicious software.

 - DDoS (Distributed Denial of Service): a malicious attempt to disrupt the normal traffic of a targeted server, service or network by overwhelming the target or the surrounding infrastructure with a flood of Internet traffic.